Preparing document for printing:

 The expression

-selects the residues with the pdb-numbers 1 3 and 4 of the chain G. Instead of the chain identifier G you might enter an asterisk as a wild card.
+selects the residues with the pdb-numbers 1,2, 3 and 5 of the chain G.

 When the toggle button is pressed (default state) the indices refer to amino acid positions.